 The current Clarence Brown Theatre version of A Christmas Carol which opened this past weekend is an adaptation by Edward Morgan and Joseph Hanreddy with music by John Tanner.
 This popular version first appeared on the CBT stage in 2016 and returned for three more years before the pandemic closure of 2020.
 It returned in 2023 and has now been freshened and energized for a 2024 run through December 21.
 Those theatre-goers who may have seen the production last year, or before, will certainly want to consider a return.
 This 2024 staging is CBT’s best by far—both in performances and visual delights.

 Kevin Depinet’s inventive set has been a visual hallmark of this production, its focus point a huge Victorian clock with eerily moving hands, keeping track of Scrooge’s night of visitors and his redemption.
 On the narrative side, however, is the brilliant performance by Jed Diamond as Ebenezer Scrooge.
 Although he has taken the role in years past and made it notable, his performance this season is sublime in its range of nuance and focus.
-The key to any portrayal of Scrooge is making the subtle dramatic arc from bah humbug to redemption believable and heart-warming—Diamond is simply spectacular in this regard.
+The key to any portrayal of Scrooge is making the dramatic arc from bah humbug to redemption believable and heart-warming—Diamond is simply spectacular in this regard.

 If Diamond has become one’s favorite Scrooge, David Brian Alley has seized that accolade in the role of Jacob Marley.
 To the delight of audiences, Alley’s Marley emerges from the depths, clad in chains and dripping with green light and smoke.
 Interestingly, Alley seems to have taken a re-vitalized approach to his lament, one that takes the role well beyond special effects or off-the-wall delivery.
 In a separate role of Old Joe, the “estate goods dealer,” the actor demonstrates the notable range of portrayals he is famous for at CBT.